 This is a three-year training programme in forensic psychiatry, completion of which will allow the successful trainee to achieve a Certificate of Completion of Training (CCT) in Forensic Psychiatry.

-Trainees on the scheme are mainly based at Caswell Clinic, and will ordinarily rotate through three one-year placements, each under the supervision of a different Consultant Forensic Psychiatrist.
-In addition, trainees will obtain high secure training via six week placement, in addition to which the scheme incorporates a placement at the low-secure service at Taith Newydd, Glanrhyd Hospital.
-The on-call commitment is one in ten and non-residential.
+Trainees on the scheme are mainly based at Caswell Clinic, and will ordinarily rotate through two one-year placements, and two six-month placements (one of the six-month placements is in a low-secure setting).
+All placements are under the supervision of a different Consultant Forensic Psychiatrist.
+In addition, trainees will obtain high secure training via six week placement, The on-call commitment is usually one in ten and non-residential.

 Trainees will be expected to undertake clinics at the local prisons, and opportunities exist for specialist interest placements within a variety of other settings in the south Wales area.
 The training scheme enjoys close academic links with Cardiff University which offers research opportunities.
 There also exist opportunities for undertaking post-graduate degrees during the period of Higher Specialist Training, whether in Mental Health Law, Medical Education, Criminology or other related areas.